-Legal, Technical and Research Group:
+Legal, Technical & Research Group:

 These activities have been grouped together as they will potentially complement each other on many occasions.
-The principal objective of the group is to monitor actual and proposed changes to legislation, directives and so on that may affect the marine surveyor in pursuit of his/her day to day functional tasks.
+The principal objective of the group is to monitor actual and proposed changes to legislation, directives and so on that may affect the marine surveyor in pursuit of his/her day-to-day functional tasks.

 The main aim of the group is to provide the Institute with the necessary information and evidence to allow the Institute to attempt to influence, through consultation, any of the authoritative bodies that are proposing to make any legislative changes.

-In this constant changing industry, new technology is being introduced to find and define new ways of collecting, collating and disseminating information that is gathered at the time of the survey, potentially influencing the conclusions drawn up in a report.
+In this constantly changing industry, new technology is being introduced to find and define new ways of collecting, collating and disseminating information that is gathered at the time of the survey, potentially influencing the conclusions drawn up in a report.

-The group members will be responsible for briefing the Institute on any research, new equipment, developments that they have knowledge of directly or indirectly.
+The group members will be responsible for briefing the Institute on any research, new equipment, or developments that they have knowledge of directly or indirectly.
 It will also be in the group’s remit to instigate research projects that are considered to be beneficial to the membership or to marine surveyors as a whole.

-The group will be responsible for proposing and promoting standards by way of Codes of Practice and Guidelines.
+The group is responsible for proposing and promoting standards by way of Codes of Practice and Guidelines.
 The group will attempt to assist members who have the technical knowledge and skills but not the report writing capabilities.
 Furthermore, the Institute is in a position to assist in all ways to help any member to get into print on any marine topic – not just surveying – as the Institute is there to support its members and welcomes contributions for the Report Magazine.

 Professional Assessment Committee:

-Capt Chris Kelly chairs and oversees the work of the Professional Assessment Committee (PAC), which comprises senior members of the Institute covering all areas and aspects of the marine surveying profession.
+Capt Chris Kelly chairs and oversees the vital work of the Professional Assessment Committee (PAC), which comprises senior members of the Institute covering all areas and aspects of the marine surveying profession.
 Every new membership application and supporting evidence is reviewed by a member of the PAC before a formal invitation to join is offered.